Free Shipping on Fusion over $80 Here

 Formica or plastic material

 Staining – In order to stain a piece of furniture with a formica or plastic material on the surface you WILL NOT beable to use a regular penetrating stain like Fusion Stain & Finishing Oil.
-You will need to use a Gel Stain like Fusion Gel Stain.
+You will need to use a Gel Stain.
 Prep is minimal and all that is required is a good cleaning of the surface with TSP (a degreaser), filling holes with wood filler if needed and you’re ready to apply.
 See Gel Stain application below.
 For Formica you’ll want to use the Brush on method in order to get full coverage.

 Painting – In order to Paint a piece of furniture with a formica or plastic material on the surface you will need to take these two steps before beginning to paint